 - Expand your understanding of communication principles and practices

-- Create professional network connections & build mentoring relationships
+- Create professional network connections and build mentoring relationships

 - Add relevant and quality experience to your resume